-They can, but almost never do.
+They can but almost never do.
 If handled properly and gently, this will most likely never happen.
-If your dragon is stressed out (you can tell because their chins will puff up and turn black), don’t handle them.
+If your dragon is stressed out (you can tell because its chins will puff up and turn black), don’t handle them.
 Only handle a calm bearded dragon.

 Also, see our short but important guide on how to pick up a bearded dragon.
 If done properly, they will literally be unable to bite you even if they wanted to.
 For even more information on bearded dragon bites, see our full article here.

 Do I have to feed them live insects?

 That said, it’s actually very easy.
 I recommend Dubia roaches (these are in no way, shape, or form a cockroach!) over crickets, but both are viable food sources.
 As predators, bearded dragons need to hunt live prey.
 It is also the best protein source for them.

 If you stick with Dubia roaches, you’ll find that keeping live feeders and giving them to your beardie for food will not only be easy, but also fun!